4 Ways College Grads Can Get A Jump On The Job Search

 The last thing that you need to do is to reach out and network.
 It's not enough to just send in a resume and cover letter and hope that you'll be contacted.
 Reach out to people who work at the company through LinkedIn and introduce yourself.
 Use the fact that you're a graduating student seeking knowledge to your advantage.
 There are professionals who enjoy the opportunity to mentor.

 Even if these new connections don't translate into an immediate job, you've made your first professional contacts which could come in handy at some other point in time.
 Knowing how to do a proactive job search will serve you well throughout your professional life.

 Remember, There's Nothing Wrong With Changing Career PathsBigstock

 Sometimes you find happiness and success in a career field that you didn't go to school for.
 That's OK, life happens!

 For new grads, the goal is usually to find work in your field of study and it's great when things work out that way.
 But as the job search process goes on you may fall into a job that you weren't planning to and end up liking it.
 If the job makes you happy and there's room for growth, there's nothing wrong with keeping it.
 It's a personal decision.

 This will be true throughout your professional life.
 You may end up working in your field, but, as time goes on, priorities and life circumstances change.
 You may develop new skills that draw you into a new career direction.
 The goal is to always put yourself in a position to succeed and sometimes that means making a change.

 Preparation and keeping an open mind are the two common themes when it comes to the job search for recent grads.
 There are no guarantees to new graduates, so you have to be ready for anything.
-Hopefully, by knowing what to expect, you'll know how to land a job after college and can land a job that matches your talent and not have to sell yourself short and fall into the college underemployment trend.
+Hopefully, by knowing what to expect, you'll know how to land a job after college and can land a job that matches your talent.